univtown/mastodon/SECURITY.md

-# Security Policy (Chuckya)
+# Security Policy (UnivTown Mastodon)

-If you have found a security vulnerability that is not present in the latest `main` branches of either vanilla Mastodon or glitch-soc, you can report it by opening a [GitHub security issue on this repo](https://github.com/TheEssem/mastodon/security/advisories/new) or sending mail to <admin@wetdry.world>.
-Please do **not** report these issues in public spaces, as this may expose Chuckya users to increased and unnecessary risk.
+If you have found a security vulnerability that is not present in the latest `main` branches of vanilla Mastodon, glitch-soc or Chuckya, you can report it by sending mail to <admin@univ.town>.
+Please do **not** report these issues in public spaces, as this may expose UnivTown Mastodon users to increased and unnecessary risk.

-As Chuckya is purely rolling-release unlike Mastodon or glitch-soc, only the latest commit is actively supported.
+As UnivTown Mastodon is purely rolling-release unlike Mastodon or glitch-soc, only the latest commit is actively supported.
 Please ensure that the vulnerability is present in the latest commit before reporting.

 The security policy from upstream is reproduced below.